 - Mass Health Connector: https://www.mahealthconnector.org (you may qualify for subsidized health insurance)

 Summer Coverage and Earnings

-Summer Coverage is now included in your fall & spring health coverage.
+Summer coverage is now included in your Fall and Spring health coverage.

 If you have a chronic health condition or you know you’ll need to see a doctor for office visits over the summer, be sure to get a referral from UHS before you leave, as this will reduce the amount of your co-payment.

 If your physician is outside of the United States , they will most definitely be Non-Preferred.
 Likewise, if they’re in the U.S. but out of Massachusetts, they are probably Non-Preferred.